anupriya567/Django-Insights/README.md

 When and where to use??
-In HTML file you want to o/p something but atfer computing some logic so will make a python file perform login there and send o/p to html page and it will render data accordingly
+In HTML file you want to o/p something but atfer computing some logic so will make a python file perform logic there and send o/p to html page and it will render data accordingly

 eg-  Checking whether the product is present in session cart or not